Who doesn’t love the sound of leaves crunching beneath your feet and the crispness of the air on a November day?

 Richard Bong State Recreation Area is the host for this fall ultra-event.
 Once designated to be a jet fighter base, the park is fittingly named after Major Richard I. Bong, a Poplar, WI native who was America’s leading air ace during World War II.
 The recreation area encompasses 4,515 acres of rolling grassland, savanna, wetlands, and scattered woodland.
 Nature is on display all around and is constantly changing with the seasons.

-You can select between 4.5 miles (solo - run or walk), 14.5 miles (solo or relay - run or walk), 29 miles (solo or relay - run or walk), and 43.5 miles (solo or relay - run only).
+You can select between 4.5 miles (solo - run/walk/canicross), 9 miles (solo -- run/walk/canicross) 14.5 miles (solo or relay - run or walk), 29 miles (solo or relay - run or walk), 43.5 miles (solo or relay - run only) and 50 miles (solo -- run only).
 The figure "8" style course is uneven loops, with the small loop being roughly 4.5 miles and the larger loop being around 10 miles.
 We will be using the Horse Trails and Blue Trail for this event with the Blue Trail being one of the nicest trails, taking you through prairie and woodland, past wetlands, and around Wolf Lake.
 The uneven figure “8” style course is the perfect combination of distances enabling runners enabling runners/walkers of differing ability to partner as a relay.
 It also makes the entire event family/spectator friendly and well supported.

-The 43.5 mile event requires a headlamp or knuckle lights, if you are walking the 29 mile event you will need a headlamp or knuckle lights as well.
+The 43.5 mile event and 50 mile event requires a headlamp or knuckle lights, if you are walking the 29 mile event you will need a headlamp or knuckle lights as well.
 Flashlights will not be acceptable.

 XCThrillogy is offering RUNSURANCE on this event.
 If for any reason you are unable to attend the Wolf Pack Trail Run and Relay, you can defer your entry to the next year's event, run a similar priced event, or get 80% of your entry fee refunded.